 If you are one of those people who are searching for a decent size TV and DVD player for a cheaper price, then this Sceptre TV DVD Combination should be listed as part of your choices.
-I am actually skeptical about considering this 12 volt RV TV DVD combo as one of the televisions for RV’s after seeing some of the previous reviews, but there’s something about this product that makes it a great investment.
+I am actually skeptical about considering this RV TV DVD combo as one of the televisions for RV’s after seeing some of the previous reviews, but there’s something about this product that makes it a great investment.

 This would make the best TV for RV use because of its very good TV reception that can get a lot of channels even if you are in the middle of nowhere.
 What I also like about this product is that the DVD player works great.
 It works just fine, the pictures are sharp and the TV screen is very clear.

-While reading about this 12 volt TV DVD combo reviews, I saw a few comments about being unable to assemble the base piece of the product.
+While reading about this TV DVD combo reviews, I saw a few comments about being unable to assemble the base piece of the product.
 What you are probably missing is the neck piece to be connected at the base and the TV body, which is actually placed beneath the styrofoam packing.
 You have to look carefully for the neck piece of the stand before you throw away the foam.

 This product also comes with RV TV accessories such as a small screw driver which can be use to assemble the base and a screw mount on the back which can be use to attach into a wall mount.